tesseract-ocr/tessdoc/Compiling.md

 4. Run `sw setup` (may require administrator access)
 5. If you have a release archive, unpack it to `tesseract` dir.

-If you're using master branch run
+If you're using main branch run

    ```
    git clone https://github.com/tesseract-ocr/tesseract tesseract